Bingo Rules Explained

 Having to stick to a set of rules may sound daunting, yet the benefits of doing so definitely outweigh the disadvantages.
 Etiquette rules certainly do not hamper the fun-factor.
 Remember!
 There is no freedom without rules.

-Bingo Etiquette in the Bingo HallNo two bingo halls operate in an identical manner and etiquette rules may vary from one to another.
+Bingo Etiquette & Rules in the Bingo HallNo two bingo halls operate in an identical manner and etiquette rules may vary from one to another.
 However, bingo enthusiasts would normally attend the same hall every time, making it easier for them to comply with the house rules.

 On arriving at the bingo parlour, players should read the posted rules prior to the start of the session.
 These are commonly presented in the form of handouts, and any additional rules pertaining to a particular game can be found at the end of the standard rules.
 Newcomers fear not!
 Bingo players are generally cheerful and social beings who will be more than happy to show you the ins and outs of playing at their bingo locale, especially if they see that you are having problems.